IuliiaKonovalova/team_3_april_hackathon/README.md

 - [jQuery](https://jquery.com/): was used to control click events and sending AJAX requests.
 - [jQuery User Interface](https://jqueryui.com/) was used to create interactive elements.

+- [jquery-ui-touch-punch](https://www.npmjs.com/package/jquery-ui-touch-punch) was to use jquery ui draggable to work on mobile devices.
 ### Other tools

 - [Git](https://git-scm.com/): the version control system used to manage the code.